gocept/gocept.country/src/gocept/country/README.txt

   >>> germany = [x for x in countries if x.name == u'Germany'][0]

-The i18n translate method translates 'Germany' into german:
+The i18n translate method translates 'Germany' into German:

   >>> zope.i18n.translate(germany.name, target_language='de')
   u'Deutschland'

-Translations are also operating for scripts, currencies and languages.
+There are also translations for scripts, currencies and languages.

 Comparison
 ==========

-Countries, scripts, currenties and languages can be compared to equality.
-To test this, we will need another country object afghanistan, which is not the *same* object as retrieved before:
+Countries, scripts, currencies and languages can be compared to equality.
+To test this, we will need another country object ``afghanistan``, which is not the *same* object as retrieved before:

   >>> afghanistan = iter(gocept.country.CountrySource(alpha_2=['AF'])).next()